 - Banging.
 The start-stop cycle of your furnace fan can cause the sheet metal siding to bend inward, resulting in a banging or popping sound.
 This could be the sign of an undersized duct, closed vents or a clogged filter.

 - Rumbling.
-Low rumbling can indicate a problem with your burner.
+The low rumbling can indicate a problem with your burner.
 Turn off your furnace and call a professional if you notice a constant rumbling.

 Fixing Your Furnace